Does homeowners insurance cover spoiled food from power outage?

 • Equipment breakdown, like if your refrigerator suddenly goes kaput

+For additional protection for your appliances, like your refrigerator or washing machine, consider adding equipment breakdown coverage to your policy for an additional premium.
 Equipment breakdown coverage is an endorsement you can add on to your homeowners insurance to cover appliances that break down due to mechanical or electrical failure.
-If your fridge was installed wrong or happened to stop working after a power surge, equipment breakdown coverage would cover replacement or repairs and may cover food spoilage as well.
+If your fridge was installed wrong or happens to stop working after a power surge, equipment breakdown coverage would cover repairs or to replace it, and may even cover food spoilage as well.

 How to file a food spoilage claim

 When submitting a claim for food loss, you’ll need to provide proof and documentation just as you would with any other personal property claim.
-It’s a good idea to have the below information handy:
+It’s a good idea to have the following information handy:

 • Receipts or bank statements of the food purchase